volunteer EXPERIENCE

 Engage in continued learning, professional growth, open communication, dialogue, and reciprocal feedback.

-Center cultural humility, harm reduction, and professional integrity throughout the evaluation process.
+Center trauma-informed values, harm reduction, and professional integrity throughout the evaluation process.

 Complete at least one evaluation per year.